tjosephcarroll/se-lab18/container/lab1/README.md

 4. **Building the Container** -
 After the definition in the Dockerfile, let's build it
+    * we supply the -t flag for tagging it and
+    * don't forget that last "." dot, meaning, find a Dockerfile in this directory
 ```
 $ docker build -t service:v1 .
 ```